siddharthajit/US-Health-and-Wealth-Indicators/README.md

 # Exploring-Health-and-Wealth

-The relationship between the factors of health and income is a widely debated and discussed topic today.
-The higher a person’s income, higher is the chance of that person being less healthy and premature death.
-Improving the income of a person in a family is one of the ways that is proposed to improve their health.
-In order to substantiate this claim, proper research is needed that shows if there exists a definitive relation between money and health.
+The relationship between the factors of health and income is a widely discussed.
+In this notebook, we try to explore if there is a signifcant correleation between the health and wealth indicators of US Population.
+In order to do the analysis, a point estimate of income is developed at the county level after merging and summarizing from various data sources.
+Further, the health data statistics at the county level is acquired from public databases.
+Finally, these datasets are merged to form the final python dataframe.

+The hypothesis is that people who earn lower income are at greater risk of poor health.
+The analysis supports the initial hypothesis

 ## Data Sources
  * [IRS Income and Tax Data](https://www.irs.gov/statistics/soi-tax-stats-individual-income-tax-statistics-zip-code-data-soi)